Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Abstract

 \section{Abstract}

 We study the dynamical properties of the bosonic quantum East model at low temperature.
 We show that a naive generalization of the corresponding spin-1/2 quantum East model does not posses analogous slow dynamical properties.
 In particular, conversely to the spin case, the bosonic ground state turns out to be {\it not} localized.
-We restore localization by introducing a repulsive nearest-neighbour interaction term.
+We restore localization by introducing a repulsive interaction term.
 The bosonic nature of the model allows us to construct rich families of many-body localized states, including coherent, squeezed and cat states.
 We formalize this finding by introducing a set of {\it superbosonic} creation-annihilation operators which satisfy the bosonic commutation relations and, when acting on the vacuum, create excitations exponentially localized around a certain site of the lattice.
 Given the constrained nature of the model, these states retain memory of their initial conditions for long times.
-Even in the presence of dissipation, we show that quantum information remains localized within decoherence times tunable with the system's parameters.
-We propose a circuit QED implementation of the bosonic quantum East model based on state-of-the-art transmon physics, which could be used in the near future to explore kinetically constrained models in superconducting quantum computing platfoms.
+Even in the presence of dissipation, we show that quantum information remains localized within decoherence times tunable with the parameters of the system.
+We propose an implementation of the bosonic quantum East model based on state-of-the-art \ric{superconducting \nic{circuits}}, which could be used in the near future to explore \nic{dynamical properties of} kinetically constrained models in \nic{modern} \ric{platforms}.